Catholic Schoolhouse Tour 2: Week 10

 Music

 • Remember that site I told you to remember last week?
 I’m sending you back to learn about the Cello this week.
-The video is about 20min long and describes what the cello is made of, how it’s played and how the instrument is utilized in the orchestra.
+The video is about 20 minutes long and describes what the cello is made of, how it’s played, and how the instrument is utilized in the orchestra.
 I love the cello!

-• Listen to some cello music, with Bach’s Cello Suites This youtube music is 2.5hrs long, so you can play it in the background during some quiet study or reading time.
+• Listen to some cello music, with Bach’s Cello Suites This YouTube music is 2.5 hours long so you can play it in the background during some quiet study or reading time.

 History

 • Learn about the golden rectangle this week, with a simple ‘craft.’
-Cut out a rectangle that’s 4inches by 9inches.
+Cut out a rectangle that’s 4 inches by 9 inches.
 Your youngest students can skip to decorating it.
-Have your older students write a sentence or two about what it is or how the Greeks used it, and the ratio 4:9, or 4inches on the short side and 9 inches on the other.
+Have your older students write a sentence or two about what it is or how the Greeks used it, and the ratio is 4:9, or 4 inches on the short side and 9 inches on the other.
 Then color and glitter it GOLD!
-To save you about 5min of measuring (because every second counts), here’s a template so you can just print it and go:
+To save you about 5 minutes of measuring (because every second counts), here’s a template so you can just print it and go:

 Golden Rectangle